Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

-The upper and lower limits form a valley with narrowing in the middle.
-In the middle plot one can also see additional dotted lines, which display the mean point estimates (maximums of the posteriors) calculated with the safe priors appropriate for the upper and lower limit.
-It is seen that they are deviated from the optimal position simultaneously with the corresponding limits at the increase of the number of channels.
-Obviously this divergence is entirely due to the safe priors.
-Their arithmetic average drawn by the dashed line for fixed divisions and by the straight dashed line for optimized divisions is very close to the true $s$.
+If the background uncertainties are switched on, the modified Bayesian method with safe priors behaves as shown in Fig. \ref{Bayes_center_mod_geny_anay_5_0}.
+The same case with hybrid priors gives almost an identical picture.
+In such figures the upper and lower limits form a valley with narrowing in the middle.
+In the middle plot one can also see additional dotted lines, which display the mean point estimates (maxima of the posteriors) calculated with the priors appropriate for the upper and lower limit.
+It is seen that they deviate from the optimal position simultaneously with the corresponding limits with the increase in the number of channels.
+Obviously this divergence is entirely due to the priors.
+Their arithmetic averages drawn by the dashed line for fixed divisions and by the straight dashed line for optimized divisions are very close to the true $s$.

-To safe the place pictures with other priors are not shown, but looking at this figure one can imagine how it would look with the exchanged priors.
-The point estimates will be exchanged and each limit will follow the trend of its point estimate.
-The upper limit will fall and the lower limit rise.
-There will not be horizontal segments between 3 and 5 channels as in Fig. \ref{Bayes_center_mod_geny_anay_5_0}.
-Correspondingly the coverage of both limits will be lost at 5 channels.
-At the medium plot the lower and the upper limit lines will cross each other at approximately 15 channels!
+The same calculations with exchanged safe priors, where the uniform prior is used for the upper limit and the inverse prior for the lower one, give catastrophic results shown in Fig. \ref{Bayes_center_mod_geny_anay_5_exch_pr_n4i}.
+At more than 15 channels the lower limit becomes greater than the upper limit!

-The priors $1/ \sqrt{\mu}$ produce almost precise point estimates and not diverging limits for this example, but at the other parameters and at the greater number of channels they lead to deviations anyway.
-One might try to fit the power of $\mu$, but this is difficult to do knowing only the information from a single experiment.
-In this paper we do not pursue this purpose.
+The priors $1/ \sqrt{\mu}$ produce almost exact point estimates and not diverging limits for this example, but at the other parameters they lead to deviations anyway.

-It is interesting that the frequentist (hybrid) methods that use safe priors behave qualitatively by the same way.

 As shown in Fig. \ref{Bayes_center_mod_geny_anay_5_0}, the optimization of the division by the interval width provides almost perfect 90\% coverage for the Bayesian case.
-Obviously, the algorithm will usually take one of the medium divisions, which provides smaller intervals for given main and auxiliary experiment.
+Obviously, the algorithm usually takes one of the medium divisions, which provides the shortest interval for given main and auxiliary experiments.

-Thus for the case of unknown expected background the modified Bayesian central intervals with safe nuisance priors provide frequentist coverage, which is sometimes conservative.
+Thus, for the case of unknown expected background the modified Bayesian central intervals with safe nuisance priors provide frequentist coverage, which is sometimes conservative.
+The same intervals with hybrid nuisance priors are almost identical.

 When only the uncertainty of the expected signal is present, only the lower limit was found to cover the true parameter with no less than stated probability for all fixed divisions for this method, see Fig. \ref{Bayes_center_mod_geny_anay_11}.